LordDemecrius83/DDLC-reniOS/README.md

 installing this requires AppSync Unified which you can get on cydia.akemi.ai

-  Save Files are stored on /var/mobile/Documents/RenPy/(iOS 8 and above) or /var/mobile/Application/<uuid>/Documents/(iOS 6)
+Save Files are stored on /var/mobile/Documents/RenPy/(iOS 8 and above) or /var/mobile/Application/<uuid>/Documents/(iOS 6 and 7)